mandiant/capa/README.md

 Taken together, this makes us think that `suspicious.exe` could be a dropper or backdoor.
 Therefore, our next analysis step might be to run `suspicious.exe` in a sandbox and try to recover the payload.

-By passing the `-vv` flag (for Very Verbose), capa reports exactly where it found evidence of these capabilities.
+By passing the `-vv` flag (for very verbose), capa reports exactly where it found evidence of these capabilities.
 This is useful for at least two reasons:

   - it helps explain why we should trust the results, and enables us to verify the conclusions, and